1. Just 2. Do 3. It 4. Your 5. Self

 Wait, wait, just kidding, please don’t stop reading, I couldn’t help myself.
 That is not really the list, although it will come down to those five words (technically four, but I had to stretch it out).

-More and more people that are spending less and less on their home as they are choosing a cheaper, simpler decor.
-This is a trend across the housing industry which is why cheaper manufactured homes in mi are rising in popularity.
-So what can you do if you’re short on money?
-Well, there are so many companies out there with killer furniture for sale, but some of it makes you feel like you have to sell your first-born to afford it.
+If you own a house or even a place you rent, you want your home to look nice, but what can you do if you are short on money or just refuse to pay high prices for things?
+There here are so many companies out there with killer furniture for sale, but some of it makes you feel like you have to sell your first-born to afford it.
 This is one of the main reasons why I became so interested in building my own furniture and doing my own home updates, and since you have kept reading to this point, that’s probably true for you as well.
 I am by no means a professional woodworker, builder, tile person, or demolition crew, but I love doing it so much because it is so cost-effective and it just makes the home pretty.

 This list is something I use in everyday DIY-ing (if that is a word) and I hope it will help you out when making DIY decisions as well.
 On to the list…